TanStack/router/docs/src/pages/docs/api.md

 ## useMatches

 The `useMatches` hook is similar to the `useMatch` hook, except it returns an array of all matches from the current match down.
-If you are looking for a list of all matches, you'll want to use `useRouterState().matches`.
+If you are looking for a list of all matches, you'll want to use `useRouter().matches`.

 **Example - Route Data**